foo-software/lighthouse-check/README.md

 <img alt="lighthouse-check CircleCI post-deploy" src="https://s3.amazonaws.com/foo.software/images/marketing/screenshots/lighthouse-check-circle-ci.png" width="600" />

-The reports saved as "artifacts".
+Reports are saved as "artifacts".

 <img alt="lighthouse-check CircleCI post-deploy artifacts" src="https://s3.amazonaws.com/foo.software/images/marketing/screenshots/lighthouse-check-artifact-circle-ci.png" width="600" />

-And upon clicking the HTML file artifacts, we can see the full report!
+Upon clicking the HTML file artifacts, we can see the full report!

 <img alt="lighthouse-check CircleCI post-deploy artifact Lighthouse report" src="https://s3.amazonaws.com/foo.software/images/marketing/screenshots/lighthouse-check-artifact-circle-ci-report.png" width="600" />

-In the example above we also deployed reports to S3.
+In the example above we also uploaded reports to S3.
 Why would we do this?
 If we want to persist historical data - we don't want to rely on temporary cloud storage.

 ## Options